 Supplemental lessons are also provided in character education, and often ties are made with art and music.
 Units are posted to Schoology, our LMS (Learning Management System) one week before the instruction begins, allowing parents the time necessary to plan and prepare for the coming unit of study.

 The Classical Academy curriculum combines the best of E.D.
 Hirsch’s Core Knowledge Sequence, Common Core Standards, and classical education.
 Parents receive prepared lesson plans, answer keys and accompanying books and resources to teach home lessons.
 Parent training and support is available throughout the school year.

 There are three program options for students:

-Track B- (Grades K-6) This is identical to Track A, however students attend school workshops on Wednesdays and Fridays.
-Students in both Tracks must participate in scheduled parent–teacher conferences at the completion of each unit to assess student work.
+Track B is identical to Track A, however, students attend school workshops on Wednesdays and Fridays.
+Students in A and B Tracks must participate in scheduled parent-teacher conferences at the end of every unit to assess student work.

-Track C- (Grades TK-8) This provides the most flexibility with curriculum selection.
+Track C (Grades TK-8) This track is for families who would like more flexibility in their curriculum selection.
 Students work at home five days per week with the option of enrolling in C’lectives classes.
 Students are accountable to an Educational Specialist (ES), who is a credentialed teacher.
 Parents maintain weekly communication with their ES via email, phone, or in person.
 Scheduled parent/teacher conferences are required at the completion of each unit to assess student work and learning.